minfrdata/lab04-spring-2018/README.md

 	*  Click **Create Cluster**

 	<img src='images/emr-02-create-cluster-quick-options.png'><br>
-	As soon as you crate the cluster, you will see the cluster in "Starting" mode:
+	As soon as you create the cluster, you will see the cluster in "Starting" mode:

 	<img src='images/emr-03-cluster-starting.png'>

-2. **You only need to do this once:** Once the cluster is in "Waiting" mode, click on the **Security Groups for Master** which will take you to the Security Group configuration page, and add port 22 like you did in the homework Tutorial
+2. **You only need to do this once:** Once the cluster is in "Waiting" mode, click on the **Security Groups for Master** which will take you to the Security Group configuration page, and add port 22 like you did in the homework Tutorial (Follow next three screenshots)

 	<img src='images/emr-04-cluster-waiting.png'><br>
 	<img src='images/emr-05-edit-master-security-group.png'><br>